-Jesus drew people to him.
-The words he spoke and the hope he communicated attracted them.
-Some people assumed he had come to replace the Old Testament Law and the work of the prophets, but revolution was not his calling.
+Jesus draws people to him.
+The words he speaks and the hope he communicates attract them.
+Some people assume he had come to replace the Old Testament Law and the work of the prophets.
+Instead, Jesus fulfills it.

-Jesus didn’t come to do away with what the Old Testament taught.
-Instead his mission was to bring the Old Testament into fruition, according to God’s plan from the beginning.
+Jesus doesn’t come to do away with what the Old Testament teaches.
+Instead his mission is to bring the Old Testament into fruition, according to God’s plan from the beginning.

-Jesus made this clear.
-He said, “I have not come to abolish the Law and the prophets but to fulfill them” (Matthew 5:17).
-How did Jesus do this?
+Jesus makes this clear.
+He says, “I have not come to abolish the Law and the prophets but to fulfill them” (Matthew 5:17).
+How does Jesus do this?

 The Old Testament is packed with instructions for making sacrificial offerings, commands that showed the people’s relationship with God.
 These sacrifices had various meanings, but one key sacrifice occurred to redress sin.

 An animal had to die because the people had sinned.
 Because the people continued to sin, animal sacrifices continued to be required.
 These sin sacrifices happened over and over, year after year, century after century.

 Jesus, in his sacrificial death on the cross, becomes the ultimate sacrifice for sin to end all sin sacrifices.
 In his once-and-for-all sacrifice, he dies to make us right with God, to reconcile us into right relationship with the Almighty.